rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 </dependency>
 ```

-For a list of currently supported resources, sample code, and help on getting started with the API, see the [projeft readme on Github](https://github.com/Azure/azure-sdk-for-java).
+For a list of currently supported resources, sample code, and help on getting started with the API, see the [project readme on Github](https://github.com/Azure/azure-sdk-for-java).

 ## See Also
 For more information about the Azure Toolkits for Java IDEs, see the following links: